precht/KinectPictureBrowser/README.md

 # KinectPictureBrowser

-An image viewer that can be navigated with hand gestures using Kinect.
+An image viewer that can be navigated with hand gestures extracted from Kinect depth maps.

 Supported hand gestures:
 - left/right - previous/next picture